zrythm/zrythm/TRADEMARKS.md

 prior written permission.
 Contact trademarks@zrythm.org for more information.

+Alexandros Theodotou reserves the right to review all use of the Zrythm trademarks and to object to any use that appears outside of this
+Trademark Policy.

 # Software Distribution Policy
 You may distribute unaltered copies of the Zrythm digital audio workstation (DAW) and related software